Comparing Investview (INVU) & Its Rivals

-Investview (OTCMKTS:INVU – Get Rating) is one of 197 publicly-traded companies in the “Business Services” industry, but how does it contrast to its rivals?
-We will compare Investview to similar companies based on the strength of its analyst recommendations, valuation, profitability, risk, earnings, dividends and institutional ownership.
+Investview (OTCMKTS:INVU – Get Rating) is one of 197 public companies in the “Business Services” industry, but how does it compare to its competitors?
+We will compare Investview to similar companies based on the strength of its institutional ownership, earnings, dividends, risk, valuation, profitability and analyst recommendations.

+This table compares Investview and its competitors’ net margins, return on equity and return on assets.

-This is a breakdown of recent ratings and price targets for Investview and its rivals, as provided by MarketBeat.com.
+This is a summary of recent ratings for Investview and its competitors, as reported by MarketBeat.com.

 |Sell Ratings